CPC Delegation Visits DR Congo - UrduPoint

 CPC Delegation Visits DR Congo

-The Chinese delegation,led by Zhu Rui, assistant minister of the International Department of the CPC Central Committee, during the visit, met with President of the Senate Modeste Bahati Lukwebo, President of the National Assembly Christophe Mboso, and Congolese Prime Minister Sama Lukonde Kyenge.
+During the visit, the Chinese delegation,led by Zhu Rui, assistant minister of the International Department of the CPC Central Committee, met with President of the Senate Modeste Bahati Lukwebo, President of the National Assembly Christophe Mboso, and Congolese Prime Minister Sama Lukonde Kyenge.

 The delegation held a discussion with UPDS General Secretary Augustin Kabuya.